 He watched his older brothers quite carefully, and this would pay off at the age of 16, when Mario Brandt, a director of the Bank of Brazil, came in for a private lesson.
 Carlos was running late, so Helio decided to teach the class himself.
 When Carlos finally arrived, Brandt said that he’d much rather continue learning from Helio.

 The Rise of Gracie Jiu-Jitsu

 Helio made his fighting debut in 1932 against boxer Antonio Portugal.
 It was considered a boxing vs. Jiu-Jitsu event.
 Some sources claim that the fight was over in just 40 seconds with Helio the winner.
-His first win against a Judoka was two years later.
+His first win in a judo vs jiu jitsu match came two years later.
 He had a storied sporting career lasting three decades, including some controversial losses.
 Helio took a devastating defeat and a broken arm from famed judoka, Masahiko Kimura at the Maracanã Stadium in Rio de Janeiro on October 23, 1951.
 His last and most famous fight before retirement was with former student Waldemar Santana in 1955.
 This fight lasted a full 3:40:00 with Santana the eventual winner.

 Emerging Out of Brazil